Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Initial Conditions

 \subsection{Choice of parameters}

 There are three constraints which must be satisfied in order to have a quasi-one dimensional condensate \cite{Schmiedmayer}.
-To ensure minimal scattering into the transverse modes we need the interaction to be sufficiently weak which implies $\mu= g_{1D}n_{1D} \ll \hbar \omega_{\perp} $ where $\mu$ is the chemical potential and $\omega_{\perp}$ is the transverse trapping frequency.
-Moreover, the temperature needs to be low enough such that transverse modes are not thermally excited leading to the inequality $k_{B} T \ll \hbar \omega_{\perp}$.
-Finally, in order to have a quasi-condensate which permits a semiclassical approach we need weak interactions in comparison to the zero-point kinetic energy associated with the density of the particles.
+To ensure minimal scattering into the transverse modes we need the interaction to be sufficiently weak in comparison to the transverse trapping potential which implies $\mu= g_{1D}n_{1D} \ll \hbar \omega_{\perp}$ where $\mu$ is the chemical potential and $\omega_{\perp}$ is the transverse trapping frequency.
+The temperature must also be low enough that transverse modes are not thermally excited leading to the inequality $k_{B} T \ll \hbar \omega_{\perp}$ (this turns out to be more stringent than the quasicondensate temperature $T_{\mathrm{qc}}$ mentioned in Section \ref{subsec:IC2}).
+Finally, even if we are below $T_{\mathrm{qc}}$, a quasicondensate also requires weak interactions in comparison to the zero-point kinetic energy associated with the density of the particles.
 This implies $n_{1D} g_{1D} \ll \hbar^2 n_{1D}^{2}/m$ which means the Luttinger parameter should obey $K \gg 1$.
 All the parameter values we use satisfy these three inequalities.

 In quasi-one dimensional gases the interatomic interaction parameter $g_{1D}$ is related to the scattering length $a_{s}$ and transverse trapping frequency as $g_{1D}=2\hbar a_s \omega_{\perp}$.
 For $^{87}$Rb atoms we have $a_{s} \approx 98 \times 0.52\, $\AA \cite{s_wave_scattering_paper} and we will assume $\omega_{\perp}=2 \, \pi \times$3 kHz \cite{Pigneur2018}.
 The full list of parameters used in our simulations is given in Table \ref{parameter_table} and roughly corresponds to those used in the experiments by the Vienna group \cite{Gring_and_Schmeidmayer_relaxation_paper,Schmeidmayer_double_light_cone_paper,Schweigler_2017,Local_emergence_and_correlation_paper,Rauer2018,Pigneur2018}.